-Example 2.3.8 Consider the graph G in Figure 2 with a matching M of size 2.
+Example 1.3.10 Consider the graph G in Figure 5 with a matching M of size 2.
 The APS algorithm might give us the maximal M-covered tree T in the second picture.
-Taking symmetric difference with M-augmenting paths cannot affect T. Therefore we may ignore T when searching for augmenting paths and restrict to the graph $G \setminus T$ shown to the right.
+By Proposition 1.3.6, taking symmetric difference with M-augmenting paths cannot affect T. Therefore we may ignore T when searching for augmenting paths and restrict to the graph $G \setminus T$ shown to the right.